orellazri/coda-mcp/README.md

 Required environment variables:

 - `API_KEY`: Your Coda API key.
 You can generate one from your Coda account settings.
-- `DOC_ID`: The ID of the Coda document you want the server to interact with.
-You can find this in the document's URL (the part after `_d`).

 This MCP server is also available with Docker, like so: